 About the Jury

-Three Canadian art professionals are solely responsible for determining the exhibition’s content, as well as selecting the five Jurors’ Choice and five Honourable Mention award winners.
+Three Canadian art professionals are solely responsible for determining the exhibition’s content, as well as selecting the Jurors’ Choice and Honourable Mention award winners.
 We are pleased to welcome three exceptional jurors whose experience and insight will be instrumental in providing a high quality experience for both artist and visitor.

 Artist & Photographer, Hockley Valley, ON